darklang/dark/docs/running-scripts-in-prod.md

 `cp -f _build/default/backend/bin/foo.exe "$DIR/bin"` command before the invocation of `docker build` that's relevant to you.
 At time of writing, there's an example in `gcp-build-containers` of `emergency_login_script.exe` doing this.

+You'll also need to add the built filepath (eg. `_build/default/backend/bin/foo.exe`) to the `paths` array in the `persist_to_workspace` step of `build-backend` in `.circleci/config.yml` to ensure the file makes it from the initial compile stage to the build/deploy containers stage.